nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user inputs a series of commands to modify the state of the deliveryJobList.

 Step 3.
 The user now wants to view a summary of the statistics of the jobs in the deliveryJobList.
-The `statistics` command will open up the statistics window, where a list of statistics will be shown.
+The `stats` command will open up the statistics window, where a list of statistics will be shown.

 The following sequence diagram shows how the statistics operation works: